Trump upbeat ahead of North Korean summit; Kim visits Singapore sites

 The White House later said discussions with North Korea had moved “more quickly than expected” and Trump would leave Singapore on Tuesday night, after the summit.
 He had earlier been scheduled to leave on Wednesday.

-Kim is due to leave on Tuesday afternoon, a source involved in the planning of his visit, said on Sunday.
+Kim is due to leave on Tuesday afternoon, a source involved in the planning of his visit said on Sunday.

 Kim was not believed to have left his hotel since a meeting with Singapore Prime Minister Lee Hsien Loong soon after his arrival in the city on Sunday, but he ventured out on Monday evening.

-The Swiss-educated leader, who is believed to be 34, has not left his isolated country since taking office in 2011 other than to visit China and the South Korean side of the border Demilitarised Zone, which separates the two Koreas.
+The Swiss-educated leader, who is believed to be 34, has not left his isolated country since taking office in 2011 other than to visit China and the South Korean side of the border Demilitarized Zone, which separates the two Koreas.

 His first stop was a waterfront park with futuristic installations, Gardens by the Bay, which boasts the largest glass greenhouse and tallest indoor waterfall in the world.